 - When will I hear if I am accepted into the program?

 The admissions committee meets in late January, and students should hear whether or not they have been accepted no later than early-March, possibly sooner.

 - What is a typical class size?

-The program may accommodate up to 20 MAS-MBC students.
-The relatively small class size and seminar-style of the classes allows for close interaction among students and the professors as well as provides many valuable networking opportunities.
+The program may accommodate up to 20 MAS MBC students.
+The relatively small class size and seminar-style of the classes allow for close interaction among students and the professors as well as provides many valuable networking opportunities.

-It is possible to pursue the degree over a 2 year period as a part time student, but students would have to make that arrangement following the summer quarter.
-The summer quarter in intensive, full-time 10 week course of study that covers 16 graduate units.
+That said, it is possible to pursue the degree over a 2 year period as a part time student, but students would have to make that arrangement following the summer quarter.
+The summer quarter is an intensive, full-time 10 week course of study that covers 16 graduate units.
 It is not possible to pursue part-time study the first summer of the program.
 Students interested in full-time study over 2 years should contact the department email@example.com.